HersheyTaichou/CIS-Benchmarks/README.md

 # CIS Benchmark Scripts

+## Introduction

+This module provides scripts designed to audit the CIS Benchmarks in a corporate environment.
+These scripts are based on the Microsoft Windows Server 2022 Benchmark version 3.0.0, released on 2024-03-19.

+These scripts are VERY MUCH a work in progress, so take caution and review them carefully before running them, as they cannot consider every possible scenario.
+While I have done my best to account for various scenarios, this may return an incorrect result, and any passes or fails should be confirmed.
+These scripts were created as I went through the benchmark documentation and implemented them in one test environment.

-## IMPORTANT
+## Similar Projects

 I had grand visions for this script, including support for auditing workstations and including different editions of the benchmark, as well as tying everything into the CIS Critical Security Controls.
 However, work and family have put this on hold.
 If you want to test your own environments against the CIS benchmarks, some of these projects may better serve your needs:

 - [HardeningKitty](https://github.com/scipag/HardeningKitty)
 - [Wazuh](https://wazuh.com/)

-## Introduction

-This module provides scripts designed to audit the CIS Benchmarks in a corporate environment.
-These scripts are based on the Microsoft Windows Server 2022 Benchmark version 2.0.0, released on 2023-04-14.

-These scripts are VERY MUCH a work in progress, so take caution and review them carefully before running them, as they cannot consider every possible scenario.
-While I have done my best to account for various scenarios, this may return an incorrect result, and any passes or fails should be confirmed.
-These scripts were created as I went through the benchmark documentation and learned how to implement them in one test environment.

-## Versioning
+## Versions

 This project is using Semantic Versioning 2.0.0 and can be considered with the rules available at the [Semantic Versioning](https://semver.org/) site.

+### Version 1.0

-Version 1.0 was released once the entire Microsoft Windows Server 2022 Benchmark version 2.0.0 could be audited, and the major version number should only be incremented in the following scenarios:
+v1 was released once the entire Microsoft Windows Server 2022 Benchmark version 2.0.0 could be audited, and is stored in a dedicted branch. v1 was also written while I was still learning how to make PowerShell modules, and does not follow all best practices.

-- The names of the commands are changed
-- The inputs to the commands are changed
-- The outputs of the commands are changed

 ## Things to Note